-The FAFSA collects the student's SSN (and parents') so that the Central Processing System (CPS) can validate it through a match with the Social Security Administration (SSA).
+The FAFSA collects the student's and dependent parents' Social Security Numbers (SSN) so that the Central Processing System (CPS) can validate the numbers through a match with the Social Security Administration (SSA).
 The CPS verifies that the name and birth date associated with the SSN match the name and birth date on the application.
-For the full list of SSN match results, see Appendix B of the 2008-09 ISIR Guide (www.ifap.ed.gov).
+For the full list of SSN match results, see 2012-2013 SAR Comment Codes and Text (www.ifap.ed.gov).

 The CPS won't process an application without an SSN.
 A student who doesn't have an SSN or doesn't remember it must contact the local Social Security office for help.
-For more information (in English and Spanish), a student should call the SSA at 1-800-772-1213 or go to its website (www.ssa.gov).
-There is one exception to the requirement to provide SSNs, as discussed below (see "Exception for Micronesia, Marshall Islands, Palau").
+There is one exception to the requirement to provide SSNs (see the Exception for the Freely Associated States section later in this chapter).